-Case Study: Improving A1C
+Case Study: A Recipe for Lower A1C

-Fruit & Vegetable Prescriptions Improve A1C in Diabetic Adults
+UCI Health Study Shows Fruit & Vegetable Prescriptions Improve A1C in Diabetic Adults

 By the numbers